halcyonlane/collies/source/_posts/2015-11-05-puppies-week-two.markdown

 Their eyes and ears are open, they're learning to walk (pretty hilarious), and ready to meet the world.

 Their coats are just beginning to show signs of longer vs shorter hair, but that will come out more in the next couple weeks.
-We also just getting a glimpse into the personalities of the pups.
+We're also just getting a glimpse into the personalities of the pups.

 ## Winter <span class="gender">(Female)</span>